 Oracle Text provides indexing, word and theme searching, and viewing capabilities for text in query applications and document classification applications.

-To design an Oracle Text application, first determine the type of queries you expect to run.
-This enables you to choose the most suitable index for the task.
+To design an Oracle Text application, first determine the type of queries that you expect to run.
+When you know the types, you can choose the most suitable index for the task.

 Oracle Text is used for the following categories of applications: